CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model: Structure State Space Model

-\paragraph{Convolution State Space Models} The state-space model is a classic model in control theory, and it represents the operational state of a system using first-order differential equations (ODE).
+The state-space model is a classic model in control theory, and it represents the operational state of a system using first-order differential equations (ODE).
 A continuous state-space model can be defined in the following form:

 where $u(t)$ is a vector that represents the input of the system, while $y(t)$ is a vector that represents the output of the system. $x(t)$ and its derivative $x'(t)$ represent the latent states of the system, typically in the form of an N-D vector.
 And $A,B,C,D$ here are the state, input, output, and feedforward matrices, defining the relationship between the input, output, and state vector.
 Following Gu et al. \citep{guefficiently}, $\bar D$ is set equal to 0 since it can be replaced by the residual connection.
 Now, Equation \ref{eq2} resembles an architecture similar to RNN, allowing us to recurrently compute $x_k$.
-Let the initial state be $x_{k-1}=0$, and we can unroll Equation \ref{eq2} as follows:
+Let the initial state be $x_{k-1}=0$, and we can unroll Eq \ref{eq2} as follows:

 Therefore, SSM can be transformed from the form of a recurrent neural network to a convolutional neural network.
 During training, the $\overline{K}$ can be considered as a 1-D globe convolution kernel, so the $y$ can be calculated via the "long" convolution, allowing us to use the fast Fourier transform to efficiently compute the SSM convolutional kernel $\overline{K}$.
 However, directly computing the convolution in Equation \ref{eq3} can be very expensive for long sequences.
 We can use the Fast Fourier Transform to accelerate it.
 The form of this convolution can be written as: